Latency Adjustable Transformer Encoder for Language Understanding: Experiments

 Two approaches can be offered to select the proper value of the $\alpha_{SC}$ hyper-parameter in the fine-tuning phase.
 The first approach is using equation \eqref{eq5} and calculating the approximate value of the $\alpha_{SC}$ based on the desired inference speedup.
 The second approach is to select the $\alpha_{SC}$ value using suggested Fig.~\ref{fig5}(c) curves.
 After the fine-tuning phase, the speedup can be accurately adjusted with the offline-tuning property.

-The stability of the proposed method's offline perplexity (PPL) in text generation tasks is evaluated by training the model with a specific speedup coefficient and subsequently altering this value during the inference stage, measuring the model's zero-shot perplexity.
-Fig.~\ref{fig_STB_PPL} illustrates the offline perplexity of the proposed method on various datasets, including WikiText-103, LAMBADA, PTB, and 1BW.
-The graph depicts the model's robust stability, with a smooth perplexity curve observed across a broad range of speedup values.
-This underscores the efficacy of the proposed method in maintaining stable performance under varying conditions.
+The offline perplexity (PPL) stability of the proposed method for text generation tasks is evaluated by training the model with a specific speedup coefficient and then modifying this value during inference, while measuring the model's zero-shot perplexity.
+Fig.~\ref{fig_STB_PPL} illustrates the method's offline perplexity results on GPT-2 across various datasets, including WikiText-103, LAMBADA, PTB, and 1BW.
+The graph demonstrates the model's robust stability, showing a smooth perplexity curve across a wide range of speedup values, which highlights the solution's effectiveness in maintaining consistent performance under varying conditions.